 These past months, our thoughts have been with our partners, supporters, and friends who have been impacted by the global crisis.
-Since the first COVID-19 case was confirmed in Guatemala on March 13, Guatemala has had similar shelter in place orders to the ones in many other countries: borders are closed, a curfew is in place, public transportation is closed, and masks are required in all public places.
+Since the first COVID-19 case was confirmed in Guatemala on March 13, Guatemala has had similar shelter in place orders to the ones in many other countries: borders are closed, a curfew is in place, and masks are required in all public places.

 Chajul, the community where Limitless Horizons Ixil works, is especially vulnerable at this time.
 It lacks quality medical services and suffers from high rates of lung disease due to the open fires used for cooking in homes.
 People already living in poverty are now struggling even more financially.
 Lockdown has limited work options and reduced remittances from loved ones abroad, which community-members often rely on for basic necessities like soap and food.
 Government aid has had limited impact in Chajul, in many cases not reaching the hands of those most in need.
 One challenge is that receipt of the government cheques requires electricity bills to prove residence – something many homes in Chajul lack.